Five Simple Steps to The Best Blow Dry Ever

 Achieving that dream blow dry is something that all bridal hairstylists absolutely must know how to do.
 It might not be something you do a lot, but when you get a client that simply wants their hair blow dried to perfection for their big day, you’d better know how to do and it do it well.

-There are different levels of greatness to a blow dry: some hairstylists feel it’s enough to end up with the hair dry and not a total mess; others like to use a hairdryer as their tool of choice for creating a sleek style but hairstylists who train with create beautiful hair know that blow-drying can be used for so much more.
+There are different levels of greatness to a blow dry: some hairstylists feel it’s enough to end up with the hair dry and not a total mess; others like to use a particular hairdryer as their tool of choice to create a sleek style but hairstylists who train with create beautiful hair know that blow-drying can be used for so much more.

-On our 1 day intensive blow drying course, you’ll learn not only how to blow dry hair to perfection.
+On our Online Bow dry & hair up course, and our 1 day intensive blow drying course, you’ll learn not only how to blow dry hair to perfection.

 You’ll discover amazing pro techniques on how to style your client’s hair big and bouncy, smooth and straight, enviably curly and of course, all with gorgeous volume and movement.